 |Philip J. Montoya||(505) 244-1152|

-Alternatives to Filing a Chapter 13 and Chapter 7 Bankruptcy
+Alternatives to Filing a Chapter 7 Bankruptcy

 There are numerous alternatives to chapter 13 bankruptcy in New Mexico.
 If you want to go for a chapter 7 bankruptcy, you must meet up with the requirement for a bankruptcy discharge.
 There are also debt settlement options and debt consolidation loans to consider.
 The key to knowing which option best suits you is by weighing the benefits and demerits of each option and selecting the one that drives you close to your goals.